foxox/nzconfigtools/fileformat.md

 *  924-972
     *  The i-menu config starts at offset 924 from the beginning of a config range.
 Each i-menu tile is configured as one byte and the bytes are spaced 4 apart.
 They go left to right, top to bottom.
 So the top left i-menu tile is set at offset 924.
 The second one (to the right of the top left corner) is 924+4, etc. The i-menu tile options are listed below.
     For example, the i-menu for U2 starts at offset 189708 + offset 924 = byte 190632.
 The second i-menu item for U2 starts 4 bytes later at 190632+4=190636.
+* 1240
+    * The mode ID (whether it's Auto, Manual, Aperture Priority, Shutter Priority, or Program).
+See the Mode IDs section below
 *  1540-?
     *  The configured file prefix (the "DSC" in "DSC_****.***" filenames) starts at 1540 from beginning of config range.
 Not sure what the max length is.